vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Cāmuṇḍā\), for what appears to be the right vertical of the ā  can still be seen, together with the horizontal stroke attaching it to the head-mark.
 That the vowel is o  instead is less likely, since the two arms of the o  are generally curved rather than angular̥ For further discussion of the name and identity of the girl see below, p.
 137.

-The few akṣaras  legible of verse 8 do not of course offer much material for interpretatioṇ We are inclined to think that the verse contains the word 31 Cf. Vallabhadeva’s gloss in his Raghupa˜

-ncikā: guṇasampadā vikhyātaḥ .
+The few akṣaras  legible of verse 8 do not of course offer much material for interpretatioṇ We are inclined to think that the verse contains the word 31 Cf. Vallabhadeva’s gloss in his Raghupañcikā: guṇasampadā vikhyātaḥ .

 32 The photograph published in CII V is unfortunately not of sufficiently good quality to confirm whether there really are, as Mirashi claims, traces of a curve above the ha, so that here too some doubt remains as to the correct reading.